snorecone/meru/README.md

 {ok, Key} = ?MODULE:put_merge(Key, Record, Options) % in the case that you want to pass your key explicitly {ok, Key} = ?MODULE:delete(KeyOrRecord)

-%% in addition to the above riak function, each function can also take a riakc_pb_socket pid as the first argument:
+%% in addition to the above riak functions, each function can also take a riakc_pb_socket pid as the first argument:
 {ok, Obj} = ?MODULE:get(Pid, KeyOrRecord)
 {ok, Key} = ?MODULE:put(Pid, Record)
 {ok, Key} = ?MODULE:put_merge(Pid, Record, Options)